cortexproject/cortex/docs/api/_index.md

 This deletes all rule groups for tenant, and returns `200` on success.
 Calling endpoint when no rule groups exist for user returns `200`.
 Authentication is only to identify the tenant.

 This is intended as internal API, and not to be exposed to users.
-This endpoint is enabled regardless of whether `-experimental.ruler.enable-api` is used or not.
+This endpoint is enabled regardless of whether `-experimental.ruler.enable-api` is enabled or not.

 _Requires [authentication](#authentication)._